 With Badoo, you match and chat with new people, find people you like nearby and video chat with them.
 The app prides itself on protecting the safety and privacy of each user.
 They check each photo and regularly verify profiles to ensure they are appropriate.
 Once you are a verified user, you can start meeting your potential partner.

-Tinder is a probably the best-known dating app around.
-Having started in the States, the app has made its way over to Korea in recent years.
-Both foreigners and locals use Tinder, and currently, the app’s main spokesperson is Seungri of Big Bang.
+Tinder is a probably the best-known dating apps in Korea and around the world.
+Having started in the States, the app has made its way over to Korea in recent years and used fervently by both foreigners and local Koreans.
+Tinder Korea’s main spokesperson was Seungri of Big Bang before the scandal which you can read about here.
 The concept of Tinder is quite simple.
 Swipe right on someone you like, swipe left to pass.
 It’s a match if someone likes you back.

 KoreanCupid markets itself as a “leading Korean dating app dedicated to connecting Korean singles with their matches from all around the world.”
 The app has a quick and easy registration process that allows you to browse through potential partners as soon as possible.
 You can communicate with your potential partners with their advanced messaging features and receive instant notifications.